sciZer0/newdiscoveries/a/README.md

 during the 5th second is:E = 196 (N) * 44.1 (m) = 8643.6 Joules

-ATTENTION: “Official” science states that while free-falling
+ATTENTION: "Official" science states that while free-falling

 the more Distance (D) traveled by the object  during the given second, the more Energy (Resource) is being spent by the Universe during the given second; — or in other words, the more Energy (Resource) is being spent by the Universe  during the given second, the more Distance (D) traveled by the  object during the given second.

 This statement above is absolutely wrong and this is explained in Discovery #1

-Summarizing, “Official” science states that
+Summarizing, "Official" science states that

 W = E = F * D